Best Times to Visit Valletta, Malta

 Walking

 Valletta is incredibly walkable.
-Its compact size and grid layout make it easy to explore major sights on foot.
-This is the best way to soak in the atmosphere and discover hidden gems.
+Its compact size and charming streets make exploring on foot the best way to soak in the atmosphere and discover hidden gems.
+Prioritize walking during the cooler parts of the day.

 Malta's public bus system is extensive and affordable, reaching Valletta from all over the island.
-Buses are frequent and a great option for exploring outside Valletta.
+Buses are frequent and a great way to get to and from the city's outskirts.

 Ferry

-E-scooters are becoming increasingly popular in Malta, offering a fun and convenient way to explore Valletta and its surroundings.
-Several rental companies operate in the city.
+E-scooters are becoming increasingly popular in Malta, offering a fun and efficient way to navigate the city and its surroundings.
+Several rental companies operate in Valletta.

 Similar Destinations